Playful Music is a creative music and movement program for children.

 improvisation to promote sensory learning, language acquisition and musicality.

-The children will hear a variety of multi-generational and multi-cultural music
+The children will hear a variety of multi-generational music

 and will be encouraged to learn through the joy and fun of singing, moving, and